sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

     Del c:\winpe_x86\media\sources\boot.wim
     Copy c:\winpe_x86\mount\boot2.wim c:\winpe_x86\media\sources\boot.wim

-### Create Bootable USB key
+### Create a bootable USB key

 1. Connect **USB-A** Drive.
 Make sure the drive capacity is at least 4 GB.

-2. Making the inserted USB a WinPE bootable USB drive
+2. Make the inserted USB a WinPE bootable USB drive.

-3. Run the commands in the following table to copy the WinPE folder structure.

-Note: If you have labeled your USB-A stick the script below will overwrite the label to “WinPE".
+    Note: If you have labeled your USB-A stick, the script below will overwrite the label to “WinPE".

     If you use an **x64** Windows 10 image:

         MakeWinPEMedia /UFD /f C:\winpe_amd64 E:

     If you use an **x86** Windows 10 image:

         MakeWinPEMedia /UFD /f C:\winpe_x86 E:

     (where E: is the drive letter of **USB-A**)

 # Install Windows with basic customizations